iffy-pi/apple-shortcuts/versioning/nutrition/prerelease.md

 Prerelease notes are used to keep track of changes we are doing to the shortcuts, so we have release notes for the next version

 ## v4.01:
+- Nutrition Installer
+	- Added option when running shortcut between installing the shortcut or checking for updates
 - Display Food Item v1.01
 	- [Issue #1](https://github.com/iffy-pi/apple-shortcuts/issues/1)
 	- Trying to fix issue that occurs when logging 	decimal values with comma instead of period